 Rnd 6: 2sc into BLO of each st around, join, ch 1 (12).

-Your piece should have 6 front loops remaining in the center of your piece, with round 6 on the outside, flaring outwards.
+You should now have 6 front loops remaining in the center of your piece, with round 6 on the outside, flaring outwards.

-Ignore these front loops for now, as we will be working back into these loops later to connect the stem.
+Ignore the leftover front loops for now, as we will be working back into these loops later to connect the flower to the stem.

-For round 6 and onwards, we will be building our flower back in the opposite direction, folding itself back over top of rounds 1 to 5.
+For round 7 and onwards, we will be building the exterior layer of our flower by working back in the opposite direction than we were before, so that our new layer folds to be over top of rounds 1 to 5.

 Rnd 7: [1sc into each of next 3 sts, 2sc into next st] 3 times, join, ch 1 (15).